Understanding and Resolving Performance Degradation in Graph Convolutional Networks: Introduction

-The contributions of this paper are four-fold: \begin{itemize} \itemsep{0em} \item We empirically find that \trans make a significant cause of the performance degradation problem for deep GCNs, which is however under-explored in previous works.
+The contributions of this paper are three-fold: \begin{itemize} \itemsep{0em} \item We empirically find that \trans make a significant cause of the performance degradation problem for deep GCNs, which is however under-explored in previous works.

 \item We figure out through experiments that \trans cause \varianceinflaming, and that deep GCNs perform notably worse on nodes with relatively large variance as compared to shallow models.
 Based on these findings, we propose \nodenorm to mitigate \varianceinflaming.